Kagaherk/cumul.io/README.md

 ## Documentation

-The module exposes the following methods (TODO: expand)):
+The module exposes the following methods:

  - new Client(options)